ancoron/pg-uuid-int64/README.md

 while this should be less than 1% for the data type `uuid_int64` when using version 1 time-based UUID's.

+For any other UUID version, the overall performance benefit should be ~10-15 %, so still noticeable for larger data sets.

 ### SELECT / COPY ...
 TO